DominicChm/portfolio/src/lib/posts/aioros2.md

     main()
 ```

-Much clearer, right?
-By using `asyncio` with async generators, I'm was able to halve the lines of code and greatly increase readability.
+By using `asyncio` with async generators, `aioros2` is able to halve lines of code and greatly increase readability.